Dynamical spike solutions in a nonlocal model of pattern formation: Introduction

-The existing theory is mainly focused on stability conditions for homogeneous steady states and it concerns destabilization of the stationary spatially homogeneous state leading to growth of spatially heterogeneous patterns \cite{Murray}.
-The mechanism responsible for such process is a~{\it diffusion-driven instability} (DDI) introduced in the seminal paper of Allan Turing for a system of two reaction-diffusion equations \cite{Turing}.
-The Turing phenomenon is related to a local behavior of solutions of the system in the neighborhood of a constant solution that is destabilized via diffusion.
-Patterns arising through a bifurcation can be spatially monotone or spatially periodic.
-The shape of the final pattern depends on the ratio of diffusion coefficients as well as on a scaling coefficient which reflects the relationship between the diffusion coefficients and the domain size \cite{Murray}.
+Classical models of pattern formation are based on {\it diffusion-driven instability} (DDI, Turing instability) of constant stationary solutions of reaction-diffusion equations, which leads to emergence of stable Turing patterns formed around that equilibrium.
+The emerging patterns can be spatially monotone or spatially periodic.
+Their shape depends on the ratio of diffusion coefficients as well as on a scaling coefficient which reflects the relationship between the diffusion coefficients and the domain size \cite{Murray2}.

-Interestingly, a variety of possible patterns increases when setting the smaller diffusion coefficient to zero, {\it i.e.}~considering a single reaction-diffusion equation coupled to an ordinary differential equation (ODE) \cite{MKS12, HMC13}.
-Such models arise when studying coupling of the diffusive processes with the localized growth processes \cite{MCK06,MCK07,MCK08} or intracellular signaling \cite{Baker,MC12,MCP}.
-In reaction-diffusion-ODE models with a single diffusion, all Turing patterns are unstable \cite{MKS12,MKS13} and the DDI may lead to formation of dynamical, multimodal and apparently irregular patterns, the shape of which depends strongly on initial conditions \cite{MKS12,HMC13}.
+Interestingly, a variety of possible patterns increases when setting the smaller diffusion coefficient to zero, {\it i.e.}~considering a single reaction-diffusion equation coupled to an ordinary differential equation (ODE)